 Overkill?
 Almost certainly.
-If you only need a pair of headphones for calls, you really don't need to spend £549 ($549, AU$899) on the AirPods Max.
+If you only need a pair of headphones for calls, you really don't need to spend £549 ($549, AU$899) on the AirPods Max, even if they did win a 2021 What Hi-Fi?
+Award.
 But if you're looking for a mighty fine pair of over-ear noise-cancellers that also work as a handsfree kit, look no further.

 They boast pristinely machined, single-piece anodised aluminium ear cups connected by a stainless-steel headband.
 Between the cups and your head are memory-foam cushions that easily surround even the largest ears, creating a seal that’s both gentle and surprisingly effective at physically blocking out sound, leaving you to focus on the call at hand.

 They're significantly heavier than rivals.
 But thanks to the weight-distributing design, you can wear them for hours with no discomfort.
 Sound quality is superb, as is the noise cancelling, and they're a dream to use.

 Downsides?
 You'll need an Apple device to use them to their full potential.
 The battery life is shorter than some rivals.
 And of course, there's that price...

 But if you want a superb pair of headphones that can work on voice and video calls, the Max are for you.

 Read the full Apple AirPods Max review

 The third-generation Momentum Wireless cans follow in the footsteps of two models that knocked it out of the park, and this new pair continues the trend.
 Build quality is exceptionally good, with plush sheepskin leather earpads and stainless steel sliders.
 The on-ear controls have been improved too, giving you more control of music playback and voice calls.